-Slough School is the educational program of the Columbia Slough Watershed Council, serving students in Kindergarten through college.
-It provides hands-on programs for students to learn about the history and ecology of the watershed, its organisms, and the human effects on the area.
+Slough School is the Columbia Slough Watershed Council’s education program, serving students in kindergarten through college.
+Slough School provides hands-on the opportunity for students to learn about the history and ecology of the watershed, its organisms, and human effects on the area.

 Slough School programming is free for students in grades K-college who live or attend schools within the Columbia Slough Watershed.
 We offer a wide variety of academic programs, including classroom lessons, field programs, and stewardship projects at sites along the Slough.
 Interested in working with us?
 Fill out this form!

 An area of land